-- a) A diagonal line from a point 1200mm forward of the front wheel centre line and on the car centre line to a point 1000mm in front of the front wheel centre line and 900mm from the car centre line. - b) A longitudinal line parallel to and 900mm from the car centre line. - c) A diagonal line from a point 650mm forward of the front wheel centre line and on the car centre line to a point 450mm in front of the front wheel centre line and 900mm from the car centre line. - d) A longitudinal line parallel to and 250mm from the car centre line.
+- a) A diagonal line from a point 1200mm forward of the front wheel centre line and on the car centre plane to a point 1000mm in front of the front wheel centre line and 900mm from the car centre plane. - b) A longitudinal line parallel to and 900mm from the car centre plane. - c) A diagonal line from a point 650mm forward of the front wheel centre line and on the car centre plane to a point 450mm in front of the front wheel centre line and 900mm from the car centre plane. - d) A longitudinal line parallel to and 250mm from the car centre plane.